mik-jozef/regerex/README.md

 ### Lookaround
 #### (?x:y<z)
 Lookahead, tries to match x followed by z, else tries to match y not followed by z.
+See [#7](https://github.com/mik-jozef/regerex/issues/7).

 ##### Examples
 (?a:[]<b) - matches "a" only if it's followed by "b".
 Empty alternation never matches.
 (?[]:a<b) - matches "a only if it's not followed by "b".
 Empty alternation never matches.

 #### (?x>y:z)
 Lookbehind, tries to match y preceded by x, else tries to match z not preceded by x.
+See [#8](https://github.com/mik-jozef/regerex/issues/8).

 ### Assertions
 #### (|name>x:y)
 If 'name' was captured, match x else match y.
+See [#1](https://github.com/mik-jozef/regerex/issues/1).

 #### (|name=x>y:z)
 If 'name' matches x, match y else match z.